Jay4242/Strix/README.md

 - You can then type **two more characters** (total of 4 typed characters) to select a subcell within the highlighted main cell.
 - The mouse pointer will move to the center of the highlighted cell or subcell and automatically click.
 - After a subcell click, the overlay automatically hides.
+- **Alternatively, after selecting a main cell (typing 2 characters), you can press Enter to immediately click the center of that main cell and hide the overlay, without selecting a subcell.**
 - The grid is redrawn whenever the overlay window receives an expose event (e.g., when uncovered) or when a cell/subcell is highlighted.

 ## Usage